 “GHS serves as a beacon of hope for countless vulnerable animals that would otherwise go untreated,” says Lisa Veit, GHS Executive Director.
 “Our supporters enable us to go above and beyond, ensuring that animals, like Juniper, receive the live-changing care they desperately need when they need it the most.”

-This weekend donations made to the Guelph Humane Society will have double the impact for kittens like Juniper.
-Generous Giving Circle donors have pledged to match donations up to $3,500, amplifying the positive change that can be achieved for cat and kitten health and welfare.
+GHS’s Generous Giving Circle donors pledged to match donations up to $3,500, amplifying the positive change that can be achieved for cat and kitten health and welfare.
+Thanks to our donors and the community response over $8,500 was raised.

 “By making a donation, you become a lifeline for innocent kittens in need,” says Veit.
 “With your support, we can continue to provide vital care, shelter, and support to more animals like Juniper.”